AlexisAuriac/Web-Security-CTF/README.md

 It is a website that asks for a password.

-When the password it goes through this line:
+The password goes through this:
 ```js
 window.btoa(unescape(encodeURIComponent(input)))
 ```